Not sleeping enough tampers with your emotions.

 The findings offer evidence that simply getting enough sleep plays an important role in promoting emotional and mental health.
 And they may explain why you over-react to things — big and small — at home and work if you didn’t get enough sleep the night before.
 “The ability of the brain to tell what's important is compromised.
 It's as if suddenly everything is important," Hendler said.

-Interest in the importance of sleep has grown as scientists have found links between a lack of sufficient sleep and a host of chronic diseases, including diabetes, obesity, heart disease, and depression, according to the CDC.
+Interest in the importance of sleep has grown as scientists have found links between a lack of sufficient sleep and a host of chronic diseases, including diabetes, heart disease, and depression, according to the CDC.

 The amount of sleep you need every day tends to change over the course of your life.
 The National Heart Lung and Blood Institute (NHLBI) website provides a chart of average adequate hours of sleep for various age groups.